Best Sleep Masks

 Types of sleep masks

 With so many types of sleep masks available on the marketplace, choosing the right one for you can be tough.
 To narrow down your choices, you’ll need to think about what your primary use is for your sleep mask.
 Do you intend on wearing it every night at home?
-Or simply whilst travelling?
+Or simply while traveling?
 Perhaps you work night shifts and want to block out the light?
 There are various sleep masks to suit your requirements.

 Travel sleep masks

-One of the bests masks for use whilst travelling is this Simple Health Global Sleeping Mask.
+One of the bests masks for use while traveling is this Simple Health Global Sleeping Mask.
 Not only does it block all light, helping you to fall into a deep REM sleep quickly in any body position (ideal if you’re sleeping in an upright position in a car, train or plane), but it also comes with gel inserts, which provide cool/warm therapy.
 This allows you to de-stress without relying on drugs or medication.
-This sleep mask, which is very lightweight, comes with a handy carry pouch and ear plugs – everything you need to enjoy a peaceful sleep whilst on the move!
+This sleep mask, which is very lightweight, comes with a handy carry pouch and ear plugs – everything you need to enjoy a peaceful sleep while on the move!

 Sleep masks for side sleeping